Accelize/apyfal/docs/getting_started.rst

 The ``start`` parameters is divided in two parts:

-- The ``datafile`` argument: Some accelerators may require a data file to run;
+- The ``src`` argument: Some accelerators may require a data to run.
-  this argument is simply the path to this file.
-Read the accelerator documentation to see the file format to use.
+  Read the accelerator documentation to see the data to use.
 - The ``**parameters`` argument(s): Parameters are *specific configuration parameters* that are passed as keyword arguments.
 See the accelerator documentation for more information about possible *specific configuration